alfonso46674/CentralServer_VersionControlSystem/README.md

 Central server that handles petitions for a local version control system.

-It serves as the CLI version system made in Node.js : https://github.com/alfonso46674/CLI_VersionControlSystem
+It serves as the server for the CLI version system made in Node.js : https://github.com/alfonso46674/CLI_VersionControlSystem